 Important life events can include things like:

-- attending kindergarten, Kōhanga, Aoga Amata
+- attending kindergarten, Kōhanga Reo, Aoga Amata

 - receiving a great school report or class photos or school award

-- achievements in sporting, arts or hobbies
+- achievements in sports, arts or hobbies

 - losing their first tooth and the tooth fairy came to visit them

-- school events, such as athletics, cross country, school fair, attending a school trip
+- school events, such as athletics, cross country, school fair, attending a school trip or school ball

 - getting their braces on or off

 - visits with their family/whānau or being with siblings and friends